benedictekh/Ambient-Intelligence/README.md

 1. Navigate to the frontend folder of the project and run `npm install`
 2. Run the code with `npm start`

-The project should now open on [localhost/3001](http://localhost:3001/) It is important that the Arduino Server Code runs before you open localhost/3001.
+The project should now open on [localhost/3001](http://localhost:3001/).

+It is important that the Arduino Server Code runs before you open localhost for the frontend.

 ## Backend
 To run the project, you also need to run the backend of the project.
 The backend code, and how to run it can be found [here](https://github.com/ingeraness/ambient-intelligence-backend).